 COMMUNITY AND BOARD ENGAGEMENTS:

 Christy was a member of the initial Innovation Circle for Entrepreneurship at UNC-Chapel Hill from 2010 – 2013.
-She has served on numerous non-profit boards including the NC Biotechnology Center, the Biotechnology Institute, BIO, PhRMA the Cystic Fibrosis Foundation and the CFF Therapeutics’s Inc., the NC School of Science and Math Foundation Board and the Morehead Planetarium and Science Center.
+She has served on numerous non-profit boards including the NC Biotechnology Center, the Biotechnology Institute, BIO, PhRMA, the Council for Entrepreneurial Development, the Cystic Fibrosis Foundation and the CFF Therapeutics’ Inc., the NC School of Science and Math Foundation Board and the Morehead Planetarium and Science Center advisory board.
 She received the Lifetime Women in Business Award by the Triangle Business Journal in 2016 and was named one of the top BizWomen to Watch in December, 2016.
 She also received a NC Women STEM Hall of Fame award in 2022 at the NC Science Festival.
-Christy currently serves on multiple non-profit boards including the Chordoma Foundation, the Council for Entrepreneurial Development, the Burroughs Wellcome Regulatory Initiative Advisory board, RTI International and chairs at the University Research Collaborations Committee.
+Christy currently serves on multiple non-profit boards including the Chordoma Foundation, the Burroughs Wellcome Regulatory Initiative Advisory board, RTI International where she chairs the University Research Collaborations Committee.
 She is serving as the chair of the state-wide NC Science Festival for 2023.